PowerLoom/docs/docs/build-with-powerloom/devnet/getting-started.md

 Follow these steps:

 1. Visit https://devnet-mint.powerloom.dev to begin the minting process.
+2. Once the NFT slot is minted, use one of the following options to locate your minted Slot ID for later use in the node setup.
+    - Navigate to the [Devnet Dashboard](https://devnet-mint.powerloom.dev/dashboard) to see a list of your minted slots.
-2. Once the NFT slot is minted, search for the transaction hash of your NFT mint on the [Sepolia block explorer](https://sepolia.etherscan.io/).
+    - Search for the transaction hash of your NFT mint on the [Sepolia block explorer](https://sepolia.etherscan.io/).
         - For Metamask: The transaction will be under the `Activity` section.
         - For other wallets: Search for your wallet address in the Sepolia block explorer and the mint will be the latest transaction.
-3. Locate the minted Token ID under the `ERC-1155 Tokens Transferred` section for later use in the node setup.
+        - Locate the minted Token ID under the `ERC-1155 Tokens Transferred` section.

 After completing these steps, you'll be ready to start using Devnet.
 The next step is to configure and run our snapshotter node.